Billy McKinney Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.26 team ERA ranks 17th among all league pitching staffs.
+- The Orioles have a 4.32 team ERA that ranks 17th across all league pitching staffs.

-- Orioles pitchers combine to rank 20th in baseball in home runs allowed (99 total, 1.2 per game).
+- Orioles pitchers combine to surrender 104 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- The right-hander last pitched on Tuesday against the Cincinnati Reds, when he tossed six innings, allowing two earned runs while giving up four hits.
+- The righty's most recent time out was on Friday against the Minnesota Twins, when he tossed three innings, surrendering seven earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.